 - WIND DOWN before bed, don't go from gear 10 to 1 and expect to fall straight to sleep!
 Read a book or have a bath, anything to go down a few gears.

 - HAVE A HOT DRINK, it's comforting, not chocolate as it's got caffeine in it!
 Try ginger tea.

-- EXERCISE: make sure you have done some exercise during the day, and got some fresh hear, and ideally got got your heart rate up a bit!
-Being physically tired means you are more likely to get to sleep quicker!
+- EXERCISE: make sure you have done some exercise during the day, and got some fresh air, and ideally got got your heart rate up a bit!
+Being physically tired means you are more likely to get to sleep quicker.

 - ROOM: sure your windows are open and the room is not too hot or too cold (around 18 degrees is perfect apparently!)

 - BE COMFY: make sure you are comfortable.
 I know it sounds silly but wear comfortable clothes

 - MATTRESS: invest in a new mattress if yours is very old!
 Not only are the springs likely to have gone it's going to be full of bed bugs which could cause allergy symptoms

 - GET A MATTRESS TOPPER: they are amazing! they are like sleeping on a duvet and not only keep you cosy, but comfy too.

 - DARKNESS: make sure it's dark.
 If you can't ensure this then wear a sleep mask (they are amazing!).
 Eye masks mean it's easier to keep your eyes closed and you are less likely to get wrinkles too!